suncoast-devs/handbook/lessons/react-intro/index.md

 ))
 ```

-In our [lesson on JavaScript iteration](/lessons/js-iteration] we demonstrated
+In our [lesson on JavaScript iteration](/lessons/js-iteration), we demonstrated
 that `map` can turn an array of one type of element (say a JavaScript object in
-this case) into an array of another type of element, (<NewsArticle/> in this
+this case) into an array of another type of element (<NewsArticle/> in this
-case)
+case).

 So what is happening here is a transformation from the first array to the
 second.

-> NOTE: We shortened the strings for formatting purposes only
+> NOTE: We shortened the strings for formatting purposes only.

 <div style="display: flex; max-width: 5rem; margin: 0; padding: 0">